You might have heard about escalation clauses, but what are they? You need to know!!

 When you are making an offer on a home, using escalation clauses might not be the right approach for every situation.
 There are steps to buying a home, and an escalation clause may not be the right way to go.

-Help from your real estate agent should go a long way to show you whether using this type of clause will increase your chances of getting the home you want or not.
-You will want to have your home buying process planned out in advance and know what you need to offer in order to have your offer considered.
+Help from your buyer’s agent should go a long way to show you whether using this type of clause will increase your chances of getting the home you want or not.
+You will want to have your home buying process planned out in advance and know what you need to offer in order to have your offer considered in this hot market.

-When you make an offer in a competitive market, it is important to be realistic about how much you have to spend and the home that will buy you.
+When you make a purchase offer in competitive housing markets, it is important to be realistic about how much you have to spend and the home that will buy you.
 When you are competing against other buyers, there is pressure to increase your offer to win.
 But if you give into this, you could find yourself in financial problems later on that could lead to foreclosure.

+It is easy to think that the seller will only entertain the highest bidder, however generally speaking the seller will look at all the terms of the purchase offer.
 Although in a bidding war, it can go either way as well.
 If the buyers are not persuing homes as aggressively as they need to in order to get the home they want.
 Because the market is so competitive right now, sellers are generally not concerned with selling a home quickly in a seller’s market.
+A buyer’s agent needs to prepare the buyer for what they can expect with the home buying process.
 If the property is at a good market value, and interest rates are low, stretching your finances that little bit further could be beneficial long-term.
 Overpricing a home, even in this competitive market is not a good idea.

 About the Author